 In 1946, however, the state reverted back to a windshield sticker in lieu of plates, so no passenger plates were issued this year.
 Other nonpassenger vehicle classes such as trailers and trucks did receive dated plates.

 With a glut of aluminum available after the war, many states issued plates in the late 1940s with a bare aluminum background.
-Washington used this method in 1947.
-It was not an ideal execution.
+Washington used this method in 1947, switching from steel for the first time, and it was not an ideal execution.
 Immediately after 1947 plates began appearing on the road, numerous complaints poured in about the bright reflection they generated.
 “At night headlights reflecting on the plate practically obliterate the numerals, the unpainted aluminum having the same characteristics as a mirror held to catch the sun’s rays,” complained the Spokane Safety Commissioner after the plates had been on the road only two weeks.
-Additionally, paint adherence was poor, resulting in bare numbers.
+Additionally, paint adherence was poor, frequently resulting in bare numbers.
 In spite of these complaints, the plates stayed on the road for two years, as windshield stickers were again used in 1948 to revalidate plates.

 Unpainted aluminum plates were used again for the 1949 issue, but this time they were sandblasted with steel grit to dull the background and eliminate the bright reflection caused by the shiny metal background at night.
 The result was characterized by a Seattle Times columnist as “dull, drab, dreary-looking.”